NVlabs/FPSci/docs/experimentConfigReadme.md

         "destroyedSoundVol" : 10.0f,            // Volume to play destroyed sound at "destroyDecal" : "explosion_01.png",    // Use default explosion decal
         "destroyDecalScale" : 1.0,              // Use default sizing
+        "destroyDecalDuration" : 0.1,           // Show the decal for 0.1s (default)
     },
     {
         "id": "world-space paramtetric",